 - Hazelwood Teething Necklaces have the medicinal property of neutralizing the body’s acidity, relieving ulcers, acid reflux, heartburn, teething, skin problems (psoriasis, eczema, acne), arthritis, constipation, migraines, and dental cavities.
 Like amber, the Hazelwood teething necklace is worn around the neck of the baby and the active ingredient is absorbed into the skin.

 - Indian home remedies for teething babies include Tlismi moti, an ancient remedy that has helped many babies in India teethe naturally.
 Tlismi moti is an ayurvedic remedy – one of the world’s oldest holistic (“whole-body”) healing systems.
 It was developed more than 3,000 years ago in India.
 It’s based on the belief that health and wellness depend on a delicate balance between the mind, body, and spirit.
 The tlismi moti pendant is made of combination of five metals in specific proportion.
-It come in form of a small pearl which is a natural harmonizer of energies around the oral cavity.
+It comes in the form of a small pearl which is a natural harmonizer of energies around the oral cavity.
 Buy one here on Etsy!
 Ayurvedic medicine for baby teething can be very effective.

 - Vanilla has natural calming properties which can soothe anxiety associated with teething and relieve an upset tummy.
 The pressure from rubbing the liquid on the gums provides relieving counter pressure.